The Furies Collective: History and mission

-The Furies Collective, which lived at 219 11th St SE in Washington, D.C., was, along with the Gay Liberation House and the Skyline Collective, among Washington, D.C.'s best known communal living groups in the early 1970s.
+The Furies Collective house is a row house that is a two-story early 20th century brick dwelling which addressed at 219 11th St SE in Washington, D.C., and was, along with the Gay Liberation House and the Skyline Collective, among Washington, D.C.'s best known communal living groups in the early 1970s.
 They were an example of lesbian feminism which emerged during the women's movement of the late 1960s and 1970s.
 The collective's decision to separate from the broader feminist movement (which they felt was dominated by white, heterosexual women) was partly motivated by a desire for a more revolutionary, non-compromising stance on issues of women’s liberation, which would resonate well with the collective’s specific aims.The twelve women in the collective were aged eighteen to twenty-eight, all feminists, lesbian, and white with three children among them.
 They shared chores and clothes, held some of their money in common, and slept on mattresses on a common floor.

 All of the founding members had extensive organizing and activist experience before they started The Furies.
 In particular, many were members of the women's movement, specifically the DCWLM (D.C.
 Women's Liberation Movement).
 The group was modeled after other revolutionary movements such as the Black Panther Party and the Weathermen.
 In this sense, they aimed to promote a global revolution through the establishment of small radical groups.
 They wanted to abolish patriarchy, white supremacy, and imperialism.
 They were particularly devoted to developing and exploring feminist theory, especially the way in which sexual identity is socially constructed.

 As part of their mission, they started a school to teach women auto and home repair so they would not be dependent on men.
 Members called for other feminists to create more communes wherein women could nurture their relationships with one another away from male chauvinism.
 Men as well as heterosexual woman were seen as impediments to progress.